403.27 - Reduction in Employee Pay

 The district complies with all applicable laws with respect to payment of wages and benefits to employees including laws such as the Federal Fair Labor Standards Act and the Iowa Wage Payment Collection Act.
 The district will not make pay deductions that violate either federal or state laws.

-Within 15 business days of receiving the complaint, the Chief Officer of Human Resources will make a determination as to whether the pay deductions were appropriate and provide the employee with a written response that may include reimbursement for any pay deductions that were not made appropriately.
+Within 15 business days of receiving the complaint, the Chief Human Resources Officer will make a determination as to whether the pay deductions were appropriate and provide the employee with a written response that may include reimbursement for any pay deductions that were not made appropriately.
 In the event of an error, adjustments shall be made in compensation no later than the following pay period.

 This complaint procedure is available in addition to any other complaint process that also may be available to employees.